chrisli30/RIL-DOCS/README.md

 #### Install Plugin
 Markdown Preview Enhance

-安装好插件之后，Command + Shift + P 调出控制台，输入Markdown，你就会看到那个插件，然后选中 Markdown Preview Enhanced：Open Preview on the side 就可以实时看到自己改动的效果
+Once plugin installation completed, press Command + Shift + P to call Visual Studio Code command line, and type Markdown,and select "Markdown Preview Enhanced：Open Preview on the side" from the dropdown list of result.
+Then you will see Markdown preview on the right of the screen in real-time.

 ### Work Flow
 1. Branch off from master